 A. The importance and value of having a professional videographer should not be overlooked.
 A quality video is a worthwhile long-term investment.
 It is a documentation of you and the day.
 There is no other product that shows the sights and sound of you, your moment(s), and behind the scenes.
 The videographer has to be a good storyteller and their work has to reflect that.
 When you compare videographers, look at more than just the initial price.
 The sound should be clearly recorded and the video should be crisp, sharp, and colorful.
 There should be no excuses for sloppy camerawork or editing.
 Make sure your videographer belongs to a professional association like the Wedding and Event Videographers Association (WEVA) to continually improve their craft.
 Ultimately, the price has more to do with talent than with technology alone.

 Q. If you were a customer, what do you wish you knew about your trade?
 Any inside secrets to share?

-A. A contemporary trend is toward shorter videos of 30-40 minutes rather than the typical two-hour tapes.
+A. When it comes to events, a contemporary trend is toward shorter videos of 30 to 40 minutes rather than the typical 1 to 2 hours.